VirtusLab/git-machete/docs/source/cli/github.rst

     Synchronizes with the remote repository:

-      1. checks out open PRs for the current user associated with the GitHub token and also traverses the chain of pull requests upwards, adding branches one by one to git-machete and checks them out locally as well,
+    #. checks out open PRs for the current user associated with the GitHub token and also traverses the chain of pull requests upwards,
+       adding branches one by one to git-machete and checks them out locally as well,
-      2. deletes unmanaged branches,
+    #. deletes unmanaged branches,
-      3. deletes untracked managed branches that have no downstream branch.
+    #. deletes untracked managed branches that have no downstream branch.

 **Git config keys:**

+``machete.github.{domain,remote,organization,repository}`` (all subcommands):
+  .. include:: git-config-keys/github_access.rst

 ``machete.github.annotateWithUrls`` (all subcommands):
-  .. include:: github_annotateWithUrls_config_key.rst
+  .. include:: git-config-keys/github_annotateWithUrls.rst

 ``machete.github.forceDescriptionFromCommitMessage`` (``create-pr`` only):
-  .. include:: github_forceDescriptionFromCommitMessage_config_key.rst

-``machete.github.{domain,remote,organization,repository}`` (all subcommands):
-  .. include:: github_access_config_keys.rst
+  .. include:: git-config-keys/github_forceDescriptionFromCommitMessage.rst
-      :start-line: 2

 **Environment variables (all subcommands):**